cirdeirf/amr-gen/README.md

 1) Extract the model files `models/models.tar.gz` into the `models` directory.
 2) Extract the language model file `res/lm.binary.gz` into the `res` directory.
+3) Install the GluonNLP toolkit (https://gluon-nlp.mxnet.io/).
+An older version (v0.3.x) might be required.
-3) Build the Maven project using `pom.xml`, which automatically loads all dependencies except for **phrasal**.
+4) Build the Maven project using `pom.xml`, which automatically loads all dependencies except for **phrasal**.
 Since phrasal is not part of the Maven Repository it has to be built separately and placed at the specified path within the local Maven repository.
 Alternatively, you may set up the generator using